Influenza supports for BC Public Service employees

 CDPPs were created from the experience of the COVID-19 pandemic.
 Following guidance from the PHO and the BC Centre for Disease Control, WorkSafeBC made changes to the Occupational Health and Safety Regulations to include the requirement of workplace communicable disease prevention.

-Hosting a worksite influenza clinic makes getting vaccinated an easy and convenient option for your team and contributes to your efforts of reducing communicable disease risk in the workplace.
+Hosting a worksite influenza clinic makes getting vaccinated an easy and convenient option for your team and contributes to your efforts of reducing the risk of respiratory illnesses and other communicable diseases in the workplace.

 About influenza

-Influenza (often called 'the flu') is an infection that affects the respiratory system.
+Influenza (often called 'the flu') is an infection affecting the respiratory system.

 It can spread from person to person through coughing, sneezing or from contact transmission from contaminated surfaces, including food.